Hakuto: Lunar mission plans

 In August 2019, ispace announced a restructuring of its lunar program, since called Hakuto-R. A significant change was the elimination of the technology demonstration orbiter mission in 2020 in favor of moving more quickly toward a demonstration of commercial lunar landing capabilities.

 The Hakuto-R Mission 1 lunar lander was launched aboard a Falcon 9 Block 5 rocket on 11 December 2022, carrying the Rashid rover of the Emirates Lunar Mission and JAXA/Tomy's SORA-Q transformable lunar robot, both of which Hakuto-R will deliver to the lunar surface.
 It also houses a music disc featuring the song ‘SORATO’ by the Japanese rock band Sakanaction.
-The primary landing site will be Atlas Crater and landing will occur in April 2023.

-Hakuto-R Mission 2, a lunar lander and rover, is scheduled for launch in 2024.
+The primary landing site is Atlas Crater and landing was scheduled for April 25, 2023 at 16:40 UTC.
+However, ispace lost contact with the lander just before the attempted landing.
+CEO Takeshi Hamada believed that the mission had failed, saying "we have to assume that we could not complete the landing on the lunar surface."

+Hakuto-R Mission 2, a lunar lander and TENACIOUS rover, was launched on 15 January 2025.
+Landing was expected in Mare Frigoris around 6 June 2025.
+The mission was scheduled to land on Thursday, 5 June, at 19:17 UTC, assuming the primary landing spot in the middle of Mare Frigoris was chosen.
+If ispace decided to use one of the three backup landing sites, those attempts would occur on different times.

+According to the live telemetry, it flipped over and died one minute before landing.
+The Hakuto-R Mission 2 suffered a crash landing on the surface of the Moon.